Rynnya/hanaru/README.md

 - 422 - osu! servers returns invalid osz file
 - 423 - downloading disabled after trying to sanitize
 - 429 - you hit rate limit, please try again after 10 seconds
+- 500 - exception happend inside hanaru (only websocket)
 - 503 - osu! server didn't respond

+in `/b/` and `/s/` routes on error you will receive status code, other than 200 and empty JSON object or array (like original osu!
+API)<br>
+currently theres only 404 may occur, or global 500 error, so don't try to parse JSON before checking status code

 [1]: https://github.com/drogonframework/drogon
 [2]: https://github.com/drogonframework/drogon/wiki/ENG-02-Installation